 Income tax in Switzerland: overview and latest developments

-- Cantons: Tax rates and laws vary between Switzerland’s 26 cantons
+- Cantons: tax rates and laws vary between Switzerland’s 26 cantons

-- Municipalities: These follow the laws set by their respective cantons, but may offer their own local tax rates
+- Municipalities: these follow the laws set by their respective cantons, but may offer their own local tax rates

-Luckily, you won’t need to prepare separate returns to pay your income tax to the three establishments – everything is filled out in the same form and then split between them afterward.
+Luckily everything is filled out in the same form and then split between them afterward.
 What’s more, only one document is necessary for your household, so you can file it on behalf of your spouse and/or any children under 18.

 Once your income taxes have been paid, your money will go towards supporting a myriad of local services and programs.
 These include education, healthcare, public safety, and environmental protection.